thebeebs/devstarworkshop/instructions/deployment/manually.md

 ![alt text](createappaccs02.PNG)

-4) Application Artifacts: These are the available options for identifying the application archive location:

-Upload — Navigate to and upload your zip file that you created in the previous step.
+4) Application Artifacts: Press Choose File for Archive and navigate to your zip file.
+For name, enter something that is easily identified, e.g BlueXwingNode

+Press Create.

 ![alt text](createappaccs03.PNG)